 WEEE or waste electrical and electronic equipment is any electronic device that is discarded, including sub-assemblies and consumables (e.g. batteries).
 These products that have already been used can be refurbished, resold, disposed of or recycled through recovery.
 Some of these products could be computers, mobile phones, telephones or lamps.

 Procedure for the recycling of electrical and electronic equipment

 Did you know that approximately 70% of each of these devices can be reused and turned into a raw material?
 In order to get the most out of these materials and recycle them correctly, the following steps are generally followed:

-Recovery and reuse in the field of WEEE through authorised waste managers is absolutely essential to be able to cope with the exponential growth of this waste.
-Not only because recycling is an indisputable necessity for the environment, but also because it is necessary to make our society's economy as sustainable as possible.
+Recovery and reuse in the field of WEEE through authorised waste managers is absolutely essential in order to be able to deal with the exponential growth of this waste.
+Not only because of the importance of recycling, knowing that it is an indisputable necessity for the environment, but also to make our society's economy as sustainable as possible.

 Electronic devices make our lives easier, and without them we would not understand life as such, but many of their components are highly polluting.
 It is therefore essential that we all contribute to their recycling, helping to care for the environment and our surroundings.

 These devices are still sitting in landfills under tons of other worthless rubbish, and as a consequence we have a high environmental impact of e-waste.
 In fact, the Spanish Federation of Electrical Appliance Retailers (FECE), carried out a study where they revealed the potential of recycling 48 computers.

 "All these computers weigh around one tonne and, if recycled, would allow 538 kilos of metals to be recovered, including iron, copper and aluminium; 221 kilos of glass, 202 kilos of plastic and 0.0048 grams of precious metals", according to the FECE.